 C. Lynn Northrup, CPA, CPIM

-Learn to think in and out of the box and master the obvious.
+Learn to think out of the box and master the obvious.
 Look for potential mental blind spots and avoid them.
 Sort out the facts, avoid ambiguous and vague descriptions and don’t act on assumptions.

 - And how?

 Defining the parameters of a problem is essential.
 Dig into the issues and make sure that you’re focusing on the right things.
 Be flexible and evaluate all the parameters and be willing to shift based on changing circumstances.